 When properly set up for correct degrees given, and sourced correctly on full manifold vacuum, the vacuum advance becomes a valuable asset in tuning the street driven engine correctly.

-Aftermarket stock G.M. replacement vacuum advances have different length stop specifications to meet different engine-power train applications, but, NONE of them come with the rubber, or, any other stop bushing in place on the pull pin, which allows them to severely over advance the timing past reasonable levels.
+Aftermarket stock G.M. replacement vacuum advances have different degrees stop specifications to meet different engine-power train applications, but, NONE of them come with the rubber, or, any other stop bushing in place on the pull pin, which allows them to severely over advance the timing past reasonable levels - limits.

 These instructions will also allow you to properly fit the Stand Alone Crane Stop Plate to stock G.M. advances, and the same for mounting those plates to any Crane adjustable vacuum advance.
 In the case of the Crane, my stop plate mounting instructions installs the stop plate on the other side of the pull pin, so it does not preload the spring as degrees are taken out of the advance.
 This separates the stop degrees adjustment from the vacuum pull setting of the diaphragm.
 This stops the degrees stop plate from changing the vacuum setting as degrees of timing are taken out of, or, added to the advance unit.
 If the degrees stop is pushing on the pull pin to drop degrees off the advance, it is also changing the spring setting for the vacuum pull.
 Yes, this is OK...for a small amount of adjustment, but, soon, the stop starts to preload the spring past any adjustment, and that renders the vacuum pull rate adjustment moot.
 This modification stops the pin as it advances through its travel, as G.M. originally did it with the rubber stop on the pull pin.